Neitikjangra/Syn_Gov/Syn-Gov/web/README.md

 ## ⚡ Core Features

 - 🧠 **AI-Powered Proposal Analysis:** Submit raw, unstructured ideas and let Google Gemini 2.5 instantly synthesize them.
 The AI automatically extracts the core objective, budget impact, risk level, and timeline, transforming a block of text into a professional executive summary.
-- 🔗 **Blockchain Transparency (Web3):** Every proposal created and every vote cast is securely logged to a Web3 Smart Contract (`SynGovLogger.sol`).
+- 🔗 **Blockchain Transparency (Web3):** Every proposal created and every vote cast is securely logged to a Web3 Smart Contract (`Syn_GovLogger.sol`).
 This ensures that the governance process is immutable, verifiable, and completely tamper-proof.
 - 📊 **Real-Time Analytics & KPI Dashboards:** Visualize community health, active proposals by category, and historical pass/reject rates through a dynamic, real-time data dashboard.
 - 🔐 **Simulated / Configurable Authentication:** Secure member login flows using HTTP-only cookies, ready to be scaled to full OAuth/SSO.
 - 🎨 **Premium Aesthetic UI:** Built with a stunning, highly responsive Next.js interface featuring glassmorphism, fluid micro-animations, and modern design principles.